16 Red Thunder Down Under

 ‘Their camera shutters clicking, they plotted our moves, tracing our personal lives right down to the nth degree.
 They knew when we were out.

-They know when we were in.
 They knew where we were coming from.
 They knew where we’d been.
 They wanted to identify ‘established patterns of behaviour’.
 They itemised our lives in forensic detail.
 All about our very ordinary human motives to justify our sad little dossiers and our make-believe sins.
 They knew when I was doing some acting at the New Theatre in Sydney.

 A gentleman introduced himself as Colonel In Charge Of Intelligence for the Sydney area.
 Accompanied by several heavily disguised mug coppers, they took notes diligently but introduced themselves not at all. ’